 First announced back at Google I/O 2017, Google Lens has since seen a considerable amount of development.
 It appeared inside Google Photos, moved on to the Google Assistant, and finally graduated into the feature that’s built in into almost every Android Pie device out there.
 While I’m sure a lot of you are aware of Google Lens being available on your phone, chances are you’ve not been using it to its full potential.
-So, here are 8 useful Google Lens features you should try out on your phone.
+So, here are 10 useful Google Lens features you should try out on your phone in 2020.

 Note: For some strange reason, Google Lens pulls out different results for the same photo when launched through the camera, the Assistant, and the Photos app, so your mileage may vary.